GavinMendelGleason/many_worlds/README.md

 up.

 One of these is a *modal logic* query languages.
-Kripke semantics was originally devised by Saul Kripke to create a semantics which could be used for modal logics.
+Kripke semantics was originally devised by Saul Kripke to create semantics which could be used for modal logics.
 And one obvious modal logic which might be useful for databases is temporal logic.

 What did we know at state `w`?
 This could be very important for *auditing*.
-What decisions were made at some point in the past relies on what knowledge they had at that point.
+What decisions were made at some point in the past relies on what knowledge they had at that point?
 If you don't know what you knew, you can't evaluate if you did the right thing at that time.
 Of course this would seem to be an almost no-brainer for regulatory requirements.